-- Reporting accidents at work, in certain circumstances, to the Health and Safety Executive. - Replying to certain specific enquiries from Government Departments e.g. Dept. of Employment or Dept. of Social Security, or the Inland Revenue.
-Not all such enquiries are covered by statutory requirements so a check on the legal status of the request will be made before supplying information. - Providing names of residents of a house in multiple occupation for Council Tax purposes, if Pregnancy MattersTM is designated the "responsible person". - Reporting information in regard to terrorist activities, drug or person trafficking or money laundering (Drug Trafficking Act 1994, Serious Crime Act 2007, Money Laundering Regulations 2007) - Giving evidence in court if a subpoena is issued. - Reporting notifiable diseases to the Director of Public Health where appropriate.
+- Reporting accidents at work, in certain circumstances, to the Health and Safety Executive. - Replying to certain specific enquiries from Government Departments e.g., Dept. of Employment or Dept. of Social Security, or the Inland Revenue.
+Not all such enquiries are covered by statutory requirements so a check on the legal status of the request will be made before supplying information. - Providing names of residents of a house in multiple occupation for Council Tax purposes if Pregnancy MattersTM is designated the "responsible person". - Reporting information regarding terrorist activities, drug or person trafficking or money laundering (Drug Trafficking Act 1994, Serious Crime Act 2015, Money Laundering and Terrorist Financing (Amendment)Regulations 2022) - Where Safeguarding legislation and Safeguarding concerns take priority (Please see Life Safeguarding Policy).

-5.Breaking Confidentiality.
+- Giving evidence in court if a subpoena is issued for client records. - Reporting notifiable diseases to the Director of Public Health where appropriate.

+Breaking Confidentiality

-5.1 Consent to break confidentiality
+Consent to break confidentiality